User Story: Citrix Troubleshooting Improves Logon Time for 1k Users

 With the ability to drill down into group policy information, they were able to view what their group policies were actually doing.
 The customer was able to see each of the shared drives being mapped, printer mappings, and group policy extensions being processed.

 Using this Logon Duration detail, the customer was able to identify multiple problems in the users’ sessions loading right away.
 One item included a group policy extension for the VDI drive map that was taking 108 seconds.
 This is often indicative of a 3 minute timeout which means that the drive in this case may not be available.
 Using this information, the customer was able to identify the group policy object that it came from, open it, and see an entire registry tree that was unnecessary was being added in.

 Overall, having visibility into the logon duration process was hugely impactful for this customer.
-Since implementing our technology, they have been able identify multiple areas that were causing logon times to increase.
+Since implementing our technology, they have been able to identify multiple areas that were causing logon times to increase.
 They have also implemented alerting and reporting around logon duration as well.

 Citrix Troubleshooting Step 4 – Get Proactive by Configuring Preemptive Alerts Based on Thresholds